Realinspirer/Realinspirer/README.md

 ### Hi there 👋
 I am Realinspirer and welcome to my github page!
-I am a programmer and game developer.
+I am a programmer and game developer.</br>
 For now, I am mostly working on making games.
-Thought currently learning Web Development, to make my GitHub webpage.
+Though currently learning Web Development, to make my GitHub webpage.</br>
 That's it for now!

-Contact me via email - realinspirer@outlook.com
+Contact me via email - realinspirer@outlook.com</br>
-My Xbox gamertag 🎮 - Realinspirer
+My Xbox gamertag 🎮 - Realinspirer</br>

-PS - I don't play games for now, but do love watching playthroughs!
+PS - I don't play games for now, but do love watching playthroughs!</br>

 <!--
 **Realinspirer/Realinspirer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.